Mount Pleasant lighting store sold; Groucho's Deli to add 3rd metro Charleston location

-Texas-natives Kelly and Janna Hart recently purchased Carolina Lanterns & Lighting from longtime owner Jan Clouse.
+Texas-natives Kelly and Janna Hart recently purchased Carolina Lanterns & Lighting from Jan Clouse.

 The new owners, who now live in Mount Pleasant, said they became clients of the lighting store during their transition to South Carolina.